Last updated: 13th July 2023

 WHY WE COLLECT YOUR INFORMATION

 ICMP holds the personal data and special category data of its applicants and students in order to manage our processes and services.
-Only information required for these purposes is obtained and processed, and without it ICMP may not be able to provide its services to you or meet our student contract obligations.
+Only information required for these purposes is obtained and processed, and without it ICMP may not be able to provide its services to you or meet our learning and teaching obligations.
 This data is kept up to date and is deleted where appropriate in line with published retention schedules.

 HOW WE USE YOUR INFORMATION